kmutya/kmutya.github.io/_pages/about.md

   image: "/images/cave.jpg"
 ---

-I am currently pursuing a Master's degree in Operations Research and Analytics from the ISEN department at Texas A&M, College Station.
+I like to use mathematics to solve ambigious open-ended problems.
+On paper, I have a Master's degree in Operations Research from the ISEN department at Texas A&M, College Station during which my focus was on Machine Learning and Mathematical Optimization.

-Previously, I interned at Tesla for about an year where I worked on projects related to Machine Learning, Mathematical Optimization, Statistical Modeling and Visualization.
+At TAMU, I worked as a research assistant in the Human Factors and Machine Learning lab and developed deep learning based algorithms to detect Drowsy Driving.
+I also served a short stint at the Office of Scholarly Communication, TAMU Libraries where I worked on an NSF funded project to make some Statistical Inferences about researcher performance.

-During my Master's I worked as a research assistant in the Human Factors and Machine Learning lab at TAMU.
-My work was primarily focused on increasing classifier accuracy for Drowsy Driving Algorithms using Deep Learning.
-I also worked at the Office of Scholarly Communication on an NSF funded project to make Statistical Inferences about researcher performance at TAMU.
+Amidst this, I also pursed a Co-Op at Tesla for 9 months where I worked on projects related to Machine Learning, Optimization and Statistical Data Analysis.

-My areas of interest are Time series forcasting/classification, Deep Learning, Statistical Modeling and Mathamatical Optimization.
+Apart from Math, I am also fascinated by Indian Philosphy particular questions relating to Atman (self), try to lead a sattvic lifestyle, maintain a low carbon footprint and quite contradictorily love strength training.